christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 However, Cohen had artistic ambitions far beyond AARON's finished works.
-He became attuned to the wonder of experiencing his creation *create,* and installed his printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] Cohen found economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery environments.
-One time, as Cohen was delivering a lecture, his audience's reaction to an auditorium-sized projection of AARON making images validated that a live performance on screen was the superior medium.
+He became attuned to the wonder of experiencing his creation *create,* and installed his machines so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] Cohen found economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery environments.
+One time, as Cohen was delivering a lecture, his audience's reaction to an auditorium-sized projection of AARON making images validated a live performance on screen as the superior medium.
 At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]